dumplinghusky/PasswordListManager/README.md

 Internet Connection (for some features)

-***Permutation function stolen from utpalbase's PasswordListGenerator(https://github.com/utpalbalse/PasswordListGenerator) and inspiration from BEWGor ***
+***Question format and Permutation function stolen from utpalbase's PasswordListGenerator(https://github.com/utpalbalse/PasswordListGenerator) and inspiration from BEWGor ***